strawgate/es-knowledge-base-mcp/contributing.md

 # Contributing & Local Development

-This document outlines how to set up the Elasticsearch Documentation Manager MCP Server for local development and debugging.
+This document outlines how to set up the Elasticsearch Knowledge Base MCP Server for local development and debugging.
 For standard usage instructions, please refer to the main [README.md](readme.md).

 ## Prerequisites